lw0110/quick-editor/README.md

 import {QuickEditorComponent, EditorMetadata, EditorMetadataType} from "quick-editor";
 ```

 The field name in EditorMetadata should be same as property name in data model.
 Location attribute should be a tuple type with 2 number element, represents latitude and longitude.
+Tags attribute should be an array.

 ```javascript
 export interface Place {